 Since we have established what God’s Holy Days are, we need to examine more of the Old Testament, and the New Testament, to see whether and where they are referred to, and to understand their meaning—to understand why God commanded their observance forever.
 We must examine each of the annual Sabbaths, starting with the Passover, and learn their meaning.

 Almost everyone understands that “God led Israel out of Egypt.”
 But almost no one understands that Egypt was a type of sin—and that Israel was in bondage to it.
 God had to deliver Israel from this bondage—and this took a series of miracles.
 All those called out of this world are in a modern “Egypt”—a Babylon—of sin, confusion and rejection of the true God.
 Remember.
 God poured His plagues on Egypt before delivering His people.
-The book of Revelation reveals that God will do this again just prior to Christ’s Return.
+Bible prophecy reveals that God will do this again.

 Hollywood has depicted the Exodus in an embellished and sometimes very inaccurate way.
 But most are at least vaguely familiar with how God established His power—and identity—through miracles.
 God used them to reintroduce Himself to Israel.